nschloe/sippp/README.md

 with L_eps = sqrt(eps) {Laplace} u - c(x)*u in one space dimension.
-The library contains routines which handle the generation of meshes (in particular layer adapted meshes) when treating singularly per- turbed problems as well as a wide range of A-stable Runge-Kutta methods.
+The library contains routines which handle the generation of meshes (in particular layer adapted meshes) when treating singularly perturbed problems as well as a wide range of A-stable Runge-Kutta methods.
 The equation systems aring from the application of fully implicit Runge-Kutta methods can be solved by a preconditioned GMRES method.
 Moreover, there exist a number of user interfaces which neatly plot the approximated solution